openstack-archive/swift-specs/specs/swift/erasure_coding.rst

     #.
 Queue chunk EC fragments for writing to nodes

 **Basic flow for a GET:**
+    #.
+Proxy opens (ec_k + ec_m) backend concurrent requests to object servers.
+See Trello card 3.3.3.3
+    #.
+Proxy would 1) validates the number of successful connections >= ec_k 2) checks the avaiable fragment archives responsed by obj-server are the same version.
+       3) continue searching from the hand-off nodes (ec_k + ec_m) if not enough data found.
+See Trello card 3.3.3.6
+    #.
+Proxy reads from the first ec_k fragment archives concurrently.
+    #.
+Proxy buffers the content to a segment up-to the minimum segment size.
+    #.
+Proxy feeds the assembled segment to PyECLib's decode() to get the original content.
+    #.
+Proxy sends the original content to Client.
+    #.
+Proxy then continues with the next segment of contents.

 **Proxy HTTP GET request handling changes**